qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

    |<-------------------------|                             |
    |                                                        |
 ~~~~~~~~~~
-{: #ack-uniflows title="Acknowledging packets sent on uniflows"}
+{: #ack-uniflows title="Acknowledging Packets Sent on Uniflows"}

 Here five uniflows are in use, two in the client to server direction and three
 in the reverse one.
-The client first sends a packet on its sending uniflow 1
+The client first sends a packet on its sending Uniflow 1
 (linked to CID B).
-The server receives the packet on its receiving uniflow 1.
+The server receives the packet on its receiving Uniflow 1.
 Therefore, it generates a MP_ACK frame for Uniflow ID 1 and transmits it to the
 client.
 The server can choose any of its sending uniflows to transmit this
 frame.
-In the provided situation, the server sends its packets on uniflow 2.
+In the provided situation, the server sends its packets on Uniflow 2.
 The
-client thus receives this packet on its receiving uniflow 2.
+client thus receives this packet on its receiving Uniflow 2.

 Similarly, packets sent over a given uniflow might be acknowledged by (MP_)ACK
 frames sent on another uniflow that does not share the same network path.
 Looking at {{examplempquic}} again, "Response 2" packet on server's sending
 uniflow 1 with DCID D using the LTE network is acknowledged by a MP_ACK frame
-received on a uniflow using the Wi-Fi network.
+received on a uniflow using the WLAN network.

 Exchanging Addresses
 --------------------

-When a multi-homed mobile device connects to a dual-stacked server using its
+When a multi-homed device connects to a dual-stacked server using its
-IPv4 address, it is aware of its local addresses (e.g., the Wi-Fi and the
+IPv4 address, it is aware of its local addresses (e.g., the WLAN and the
 cellular ones) and the IPv4 remote address used to establish the QUIC
 connection.
 If the client wants to create new uniflows and use them over the
 IPv6 network, it needs to learn the other addresses of the remote peer.